 It’s Called the Honeymoon Period

-I like to refer to the first few months of a driver’s time on the road as the ‘Honeymoon Period’.
+In my book, The Rideshare Guide, I refer to the first few months of a driver’s time on the road as the ‘Honeymoon Period’.
 Most drivers are coming from 9-5 type employment, retirement or even unemployment, so Uber is the perfect answer to their prayers.
 And it’s actually a pretty fun job.
 You get to drive around in an air conditioned car, chat it up with a wide variety of people, and you get paid.
 Sounds a lot better than many of the jobs I’ve had in my lifetime.

 There really isn’t one big thing that causes drivers to throw in the towel though.
 Instead, there are a series of little things.
 A lot of these micro pain points are overlooked by drivers at the start because they’re happy just to have a job or they love the ability to set their own hours and work when they want.
 But these micro pain points can add up over time, and when some drunk dude tries to bring an open beer into your car for the thirtieth time or your door gets slammed for the hundredth time, it starts to get really old, really fast.

 Whenever I tell people that I run a blog for Uber and Lyft drivers, I get the same surprised reaction.
 Everybody knows how to drive, so it would make sense that working for Uber and Lyft would be pretty easy.
 But it isn’t.
 So while it’s not rocket science, there are some challenges you have to be able to navigate while driving.

 Being a rideshare driver is really a combination of customer service, safe driving, and running a business.
 Those are three pretty tough things though and since none of us grew up thinking we’d be Uber drivers some day, we don’t have any formal training in how to deal with a drunk passenger who also gets to rate you after the trip.
 And as most drivers will tell you, Uber doesn’t exactly do a whole lot to alleviate these issues.